Q. Can Exl-Plan be used

 Exl-Plan uses hundreds of macros to drive its

-reasons, Excel 2007 will normally disable these macros when
+If using Excel 2007, it will normally disable these

-loading an Exl-Plan file.
-When this happens, you should see a message Security
+macros when loading an Exl-Plan file.
+When this happens, you should see

 Warning - Macros have been disabled and an Options..

-below).
-Note that this warning is much less evident than that used in
+illustrated below).
+Note that this warning is much less evident than

 To